adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 analyzer = TSN_Analyzer("./demo.json")
 analyzer.analyze_panco(methods=["TFA", "PLP"])
 analyzer.analyze_dnc(methods="TFA")
-analyzer.write_result("./demo_report.md")     # Containing both panco and DNC results
+analyzer.export("panco_dnc")     # Containing both panco and DNC results
 ```
 Note that any function called `analyze_xxx` only puts the result into the analyzer's internal buffer.
-When you call `write_result`, it simply takes all the stored results and write them into the report.
+When you call `export`/`write_result_json`/`write_report_md`, it simply takes all the stored results and write them into the report.
 Under default setting, the buffer is cleaned after writing results.

 You can also choose to not clearing the result buffer after writing a report.
 ```
 analyzer = TSN_Analyzer("./demo.json")
 analyzer.analyze_panco(methods=["TFA", "PLP"])
-analyzer.write_result("./demo_panco_report.md", clear=False) # Write panco results
+analyzer.export("panco", clear=False) # Write panco results

 analyzer.analyze_dnc(methods="TFA")
-analyzer.write_results("./demo_panco_dnc_report.md") # Write results including both panco and DNC
+analyzer.export("panco_dnc") # Write results including both panco and DNC
 ```